seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 And shall do:
 But when to my good lord I prove untrue,
-I’ll choke myself: there’s all I’ll do for you.
+I'll choke myself: there's all I'll do for you.

 *Exit*